This page was reviewed under our medical and editorial policy by

 Treatment for IBC usually starts out with chemotherapy, followed by surgery and breast cancer radiation therapy.

 The goal of chemotherapy for breast cancer is to shrink the tumor or tumors as much as possible before surgery so the oncologist can surgically remove as much cancer as possible.
-If your cancer is HER2-positive, you may also undergo a targeted therapy.
-If your hormone receptor status was positive, your provider may suggest hormone therapy.
+If the cancer is HER2-positive, the patient may also undergo a targeted therapy.
+If the patient's hormone receptor status was positive, the provider may suggest hormone therapy.

-A total mastectomy is usually indicated for people with IBC, and if your provider finds cancer in the lymph nodes, these organs may be surgically removed as well.
+A total mastectomy is usually indicated for people with IBC, and if the care team finds cancer in the lymph nodes, these organs may be surgically removed as well.
 Many people with IBC have radiation therapy following surgery.
-It’s possible to have breast reconstruction, but because radiation therapy is so important in IBC, it’s recommended to wait until after your radiation is finished.
+It’s possible to have breast reconstruction, but because radiation therapy is so important in IBC, it’s recommended to wait until after radiation is finished.

-Consider getting a second opinion or even several opinions to be sure you’re comfortable with your surgical team and that you’re getting the information you need to make a decision that’s right for you.
+Consider getting a second opinion or even several opinions to be sure the patient is comfortable with his or her surgical team's recommendations and that he or she is getting the information needed to make the right treatment decision.

 Clinical trials are also an important avenue in order to receive state-of-the-art care and new treatment options, while also helping doctors improve available treatments.
 Clinical trials for cancer compare new treatments to standard care.
-Your cancer care team can help you find and evaluate potential clinical trial options for IBC.
+The cancer care team may help the patient find and evaluate potential clinical trial options for IBC.
 Trials are supported by several organizations, including the National Cancer Institute (NCI), and several listing search services are available online, such as NCI’s Steps to Find A Clinical Trial.

 IBC is a fast-growing and aggressive cancer.
-However, many factors may influence your outcome from IBC:
+However, many factors may influence the patient's outcome from IBC:

-While it’s true that this type of cancer has a lower survival rate than other forms of breast cancer, it’s important to remember that your situation is unique, and statistics are generated from previous patients and past treatments.
+While it’s true that this type of cancer has a lower survival rate than other forms of breast cancer, it’s important to remember that each patient's situation is unique, and statistics are generated from previous patients and past treatments.

-With localized IBC, meaning it hasn’t spread to other organs, the five-year survival rate is about 39 percent.
-However, statistics on survival depend on several factors, including the cancer’s stage and the type of treatment you have.
-For instance, if cancer has spread to other organs in the body, the survival rate is about 18 percent.
-But if the cancer has spread to only nearby lymph nodes, the survival rate averages about 52 percent.
+For instance, if cancer has spread to other organs in the body, the five-year relative survival rate is about 19 percent.
+But if the cancer has spread to only nearby lymph nodes or structures, the five-year relative survival rate averages about 52 percent.